 10. Delta Sky Club in Terminal A (near gate 1)

 This Delta Sky Club feels old and tired.
-If you have the time, it is worth making the effort to visit any of the Delta Sky Clubs higher up in these listings over this very mediocre dated lounge.
+If you have the time, it is worth making an effort to visit any of the Delta Sky Clubs higher up in these listings over this very mediocre, dated lounge.